measurement-factory/EggTimer/README.md

    * `parents`: The HEAD commit of the PR base branch.
    * `message`: PR title (with an appended PR number) plus the PR description.
+   * `author`: The PR author object (containing login and email) of the PR merge commit.
    Note that the individual commits (including their messages) on the PR branch are ignored.
 The bot is effectively performing a squash merge using a GitHub-editable commit message.